Prashant2376/bookstoreApp/README.md

 ## Features

 - User authentication (signup, login)
-- Books ca be added to cart as well
+- Books can be added to cart as well
 - Browse and view books
 - Responsive UI with dark/light mode
 - Contact form and About section